learn-co-curriculum/js-object-oriented-constructor-functions-readme/README.md

 We've reviewed working with objects in JavaScript, and started to think about *object-orientated programming* by applying the *constructor function* pattern when creating objects so that we can easily define and reuse objects that we design.

 <p class='util--hide'>View <a href='https://learn.co/lessons/js-create-objects-readme'>Creating Objects in JS</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/js-object-oriented-constructor-functions-readme'>Creating Objects</a> on Learn.co and start learning to code for free.</p>